wrmay/cloudlab/README.md

 # Cloudlab Overview

 Cloudlab allows you to quickly provision a lab environment on AWS.
 It attempts to strike a good balance between configurability and ease of use.

+Cloudlab provisions a single /24 subnet in its own VPC on AWS and supports deploying up to 154 hosts into that subnet.

+The number of hosts, the region, and instance type can be specified.
+Only EBS instance types are supported.
+All instances (hosts) will have an Amazon assigned public IP address and DNS name.
+The hosts will also have private ip addresses which will be assigned sequentially starting with 10.0.0.101 and proceeding through 10.0.0.254.
+Knowing the IP addresses before provisioning makes it easier to construct clusters.
+Hosts will have the ability to connect to each other on both their public and private IP addresses.
+All hosts can also create outbound connections to the internet.
+Inbound connections are limited to a list of ports which can be specified at the time of provisioning.
+All hosts will allow inbound connections on the specified list of ports as well as on port 22.

+Each environment provisioned with cloudlab will have its own ssh key which will be shared by all hosts.

+All hosts will run Amazon Linux 2, which is a yum based distribution derived from Ubuntu.

+Hosts can be accessed via ssh using the provided key and "ec2-user" (e.g.  `ssh -i my-lab-key.pem ec2-user@123.45.67.89`).

 # Setup